 Yes, Mahogany is strong for cutting boards.
 It has good compressive and bending strength.

-But, even though Mahogany is considered as a hardwood, in terms of its hardness, Mahogany is softer than most other hardwoods that are popular for cutting boards such as Maple.
+But, even though Mahogany is considered a hardwood, in terms of its hardness, Mahogany is softer than most other hardwoods that are popular for cutting boards such as Maple.

 Cutting boards are surfaces that regularly face against the knife edges.